NebsterSK/larajobs/readme.md

-# Larajobs Slovakia
+# Laravel Companies Slovakia

-If you are looking for a job in a company that uses **Laravel**, you are in the right place!
+If you are looking for a job in a company that uses Laravel, you are in the right place!
 Feel free to contact any company from the list below.

 ***